Showcase Terms And Conditions

 • DRAWING: Pencil, Charcoal, Pen & Ink, Conte, Oil Pastel

-• PRINTMAKING: Silk Screen, Etching, Collography, Engraving
+• PRINTMAKING: Silk Screen, Etching, Collagraphy, Engraving

 • SCULPTURE: Clay, Found Objects, Wire, Assemblage, Ceramics

-Any visual art form(s) deemed as an artistic, age appropriate and tasteful form of expression by the applicant.
+Any visual art form(s) deemed as an artistic, age-appropriate, and tasteful form of expression by the applicant.

 Showcase Divisions